 The whole Hospice team is adjusting to new ways of working.
 We’re all embracing new technologies to ensure that our care continues across all our services.
 With many of our 880 patients shielding or choosing to self-isolate, both phone and video conferencing is enabling our teams to stay in touch, assess patients, and respond quickly and efficiently to their needs.
 In July our Hospice Community Team armed with their new uniforms and PPE were able to begin essential visits to patients in the sanctuary of their own homes.

 Our online Zoom Living Well classes provided to be very popular, so we’ve introduced a new three-month timetable so that patients, their carers, and family can enjoy Pilates, arts and crafts, music, and IT support.

-We’re working closely with our fellow healthcare workers in the NHS and sharing our expertise with local care homes to support them with caring for residents who are struggling with symptoms or dying from coronavirus.
+We’re continuing to work closely with our fellow healthcare workers in the NHS and share our expertise with local care homes to support them with caring for residents who are struggling with symptoms or dying from coronavirus.

 Sadly, we’re beginning to see the impact of coronavirus on local families that missed treatment or diagnosis, and referrals to our Hospice in August reached a record level.